arvind-handa123/DemoApp/README.md

     hibernate.jdbc.batch_size=100
     jdbc.database.platform=org.hibernate.dialect.PostgreSQLDialect
 ```
-    Other than these, below are some of the configurable constant/values which needs to be loaded in db(Under Config table).
-Default values are hardcoded , which will be loaded in case configurable values are not found in db/table, such as.,
+    Other than these, below are some of the configurable constant/values which needs to be loaded in db(Under DbConfig table).
+    Although default values are hardcoded , which will be loaded in case configurable values are not found in db/table, such as.,

 ```java
          PRESET_AMOUNT: 99.0